jailkey/hexler/README.md

 #### creating rules
-to modify the tree we can crate rules:
+to modify the tree we can create rules:

  ```javascript
   hexler.createParent(